Principality of Smolensk: Kievan Rus'

+Golden Horde, Lithuania and Muscovy

 Rostislav's descendants ruled the principality until 1404.
 Around 1339, the principality came under the influence of the Grand Duchy of Lithuania.
 The relationship was complex.
 In 1355, Algirdas, Grand Duke of Lithuania, attacked Smolensk and captured Rzhev, Bely, Mstsislaw, Toropets.
-The Princes of Smolensk leaned towards the Grand Duchy of Moscow for alliance against Lithuania, but in 1368 joined Algirdas in his campaign against Moscow.
+The Princes of Smolensk leaned towards the Principality of Moscow for alliance against Lithuania, but in 1368 joined Algirdas in his campaign against Moscow.
 Smolensk later fought alongside Moscow against Mikhail II of Tver in 1372–1374 and against the Golden Horde in the Battle of Kulikovo (1380).

 In 1386, Prince Sviatoslav IV of Smolensk was killed in the Battle of the Vikhra River against the Lithuanians when he supported Andrei of Polotsk and his rebellion against his younger half-brother Jogaila.
-However, Skirgaila, who commanded the Lithuanians in battle, was married to Sviatoslav's niece and allowed Yury of Smolensk to succeed his father.
+However, Skirgaila, the leader of the Lithuanian forces in battle, wedded to Sviatoslav's niece, and granting permission to Yury of Smolensk was in command, to succeed his father.
 In 1395, Grand Duke Vytautas of Lithuania took Smolensk and installed his governor there.
 Four years later, Vytautas was routed by the Tatars in the Battle of the Vorskla River.
 In 1401, Yury and Oleg Korotopol of Ryazan made use of his plight to retake Smolensk and Bryansk.
 Vytautas attempted to retake Smolensk in 1401 and 1403.
 In 1404, boyars of Smolensk opened the city gates to Vytautas and surrendered the city in 1404.

-The Grand Duchy of Moscow under Vasili III captured Smolensk in 1514, but lost it again 1611 during the Polish–Muscovite War of 1605–1618 as a result of the Siege of Smolensk (1609–1611).
+The Principality of Moscow under Vasili III captured Smolensk in 1514, but lost it again 1611 during the Polish–Muscovite War of 1605–1618 as a result of the Siege of Smolensk (1609–1611).
 The area was incorporated into the Polish–Lithuanian Commonwealth as the resurrected Smolensk Voivodeship.
 In the 17th century, the Rus' under Russian control attempted to bring the city into their expanding state again, and despite defeat in the "Smolensk War" (1632–1634) the Tsardom of Russia captured the city in 1654 at a time when the revolt of the Dnieper Cossacks in the Khmelnytsky Uprising (1648–1657) partially distracted the Commonwealth.